InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 I started making notes about the specific steps I used to make that semi-miraculous but technically achievable turn-around so I could use them again, and then I decided that the best way to validate which ones worked best was to _test_ them again by taking the next AWS Exam.
 I didn't want to panic-cram again for the next exams.
 I wanted to use what I learned from my panic-cram episode to create a smoother and less disruptive learning pipeline.

-Over the next few months I developed my learning process into what I call the "test->learn REPL" and passed an additional 5 AWS Certified Exams:
+Over the next few months, I developed my learning process into what I call the "test->learn REPL" and passed an additional 5 AWS Certified Exams:

 ![My six certifications, so far](https://whywe.tech/posts/testing-to-learn/certs-row.png) and at [Credly](https://www.credly.com/users/mark-stouffer/badges)